 We are evaluating all classes and programs to see if they can be resumed or held in an abbreviated way at a future date.
 As those decisions are made we will post the information on our website.
-Participants may call the recreation center at any time if they wish to receive a refund or household credit.
+Participants may call the Recreation Center at 303-655-2000 at any time if they wish to receive a refund or household credit.

 We can extend your membership to reflect the closure, issue household credit to be used for further purchase, or issue a prorated refund.